Kyushu: Environment and agriculture

-Parts of Kyushu have a subtropical climate, particularly Miyazaki prefecture and Kagoshima prefecture.
-Major agricultural products are rice, tea, tobacco, sweet potatoes, and soy; also, silk is widely produced.
+Parts of Kyushu have a subtropical climate, particularly Miyazaki Prefecture and Kagoshima Prefecture.
+Major agricultural products are rice, tea, tobacco, sweet potatoes, and soy; silk is also widely produced.

 Besides the volcanic area of the south, there are significant mud hot springs in the northern part of the island, around Beppu.
 The springs are the site of occurrence of certain extremophile microorganisms, which are capable of surviving in extremely hot environments.